KhNishad/Micro-finance-management-system-using-node-js/ReadME.txt

-This app is built with nodeJs express framework and sql database in the forntend i have used html css and bootstrap.
+This app is built with nodeJs express framework and sql database.
+In the forntend i have used html css and bootstrap.

 This app can help keep record of customer who has taken loan.
 Admin can give loan by registering a customer with his information.
 Admin can add schemes to the system.